Subdwarf: Subdwarfs of type L, T and Y

+For T-type subdwarfs only a small sample of subdwarfs and extreme subdwarfs is known.

 2MASSI J0937347+293142 is the first object that was discovered in 2002 as a T-type subdwarf candidate and in 2006 it was confirmed to have low metallicity.
 The first two extreme subdwarfs of type T were discovered in 2020 by scientists and volunteers of the Backyard Worlds project.
 The first extreme subdwarfs of type T are WISEA 0414−5854 and WISEA 1810−1010.
 Subdwarfs of type T and Y have less methane in their atmosphere, due to the lower concentration of carbon in these subdwarfs.
 This leads to a bluer W1-W2 (WISE) or ch1-ch2 (Spitzer) color, compared to objects with similar temperature, but with solar metallicity.
 The color of T-types as a single classification criterion can be misleading.
 The closest directly imaged exoplanet, COCONUTS-2b, was first classified as a subdwarf of type T due to its color, while not showing a high tangential velocity.
 Only in 2021 it was identified as an exoplanet.

 The first Y-type subdwarf candidate was discovered in 2021, the brown dwarf WISE 1534–1043, which shows a moderate red Spitzer Space Telescope color (ch1-ch2 = 0.925±0.039 mag).
-The very red color between J and ch2 (J-ch2>8.03 mag) and the absolute brightness would suggest a much redder ch1-ch2 color of about 2.4 to 3 mag.
-Due to the agreement with new subdwarf models, together with the high tangential velocity of 200 km/s, Kirkpatrick et al. argue that the most likely explanation is a cold very low-metal brown dwarf, maybe the first subdwarf of type Y.
+The very red color between J and ch2 (J-ch2 > 8.03 mag) and the absolute brightness would suggest a much redder ch1-ch2 color of about 2.4 to 3 mag.
+Due to the agreement with new subdwarf models, together with the high tangential velocity of 200 km/s, Kirkpatrick, Marocco et al. (2021) argue that the most likely explanation is a cold very low-metal brown dwarf, maybe the first subdwarf of type Y.